From the 8th century BC to August 24, 79AD, 1:00pm

 Maybe the first thing you have to realize is that Vesuvius is huge.

+Driving to Pompeii, you see Mount Vesuvius loom larger and larger and if it erupted today, you'd have a hard time getting away from it even in a car.
+And here's a term you should learn: Somma Volcano.
 I'm standing ON Vesuvius, looking at the outer rim of the bigger volcano that used to be here before it exploded.
 See that bus behind the trees there on the road?
 Vesuvius, as big as it is, is just a pimple in the center of what used to be a really big volcano!

 This is a piece of Vesuvius.
 You can see all the little bits of everything in the rock.
-It's not an airy little pumice stone and it's nothing at all like the rocks I have from Mount Fuji, which is also a stratovolcano
+It's not an airy little pumice stone and it's nothing at all like the rocks I have from Mount Fuji, which is also a stratovolcano.

 Yes.
 You can climb Mount Vesuvius.
 Does that creep you out much?
 My family absolutely lost it when I told them we were climbing this volcano.